Adam Lowe (writer): Songwriting

 In 2006, Lowe wrote the lyrics and performed the vocals for a hard house/trance single called 'Some Justice' with DJ GRH & Paul Maddox.

 Teaching and mentoring

-Lowe tutors for The Poetry School, he is a facilitator with English PEN and he teaches at the University of Leeds on the MA Writing for Performance & Publication.
+Lowe has taught for The Poetry School, English PEN, the University of Leeds and the University of Central Lancashire.
 Through Young Enigma, he has worked with and supported writers such as Andrew McMillan and Afshan D'souza Lodhi.
 Young Enigma writers have performed alongside Patience Agbabi, Gerry Potter and Jackie Kay.

-He is currently a Slate Enabler for Eclipse Theatre, advocating for BAME artists in Greater Manchester.
+He was a Slate Enabler for Eclipse Theatre, advocating for BAME artists in Greater Manchester; and is currently chair of Black Gold Arts, a charity which primarily mentors and supports QTIPOC artists in the region.